iltorpedone/socialmarket/README.md

 - [ ] create a better style for the login page
 - [ ] create a better style for the beneficiary confirmation page
 - [ ] create a better style for the beneficiary's max shop count confirmation page
+- [ ] Avoid hardcoded routes in JS